 Trim away any excess fat from the steak and thinly slice across the grain.
 Pour the accumulated juices into the lime-fish sauce dressing and mix.
 Drizzle 4 tablespoons of dressing over the lettuce mixture and toss.
 Taste a lettuce leaf and add more dressing if needed.
 Divide the salad between four plates and top each serving with the sliced steak.
 Drizzle a little more dressing over the steak before serving.
 (There will most likely be some dressing left over.)

-• Feel free to add 1 or 2 minced chilies (Thai bird's eye or serrano) to the dressing if you want some heat.
+Additional Notes: • Feel free to add 1 or 2 minced chilies (Thai bird's eye or serrano) to the dressing if you want some heat.